radhepatel/radhepatel.github.io/index.md

 [Learn more about my experiences here.](/resume.pdf)

-I am an Urban Fellow interested in international relations, development, local government, economics, South Asian political engagement, and exploring how to promote equity and access in NYC.
-I currently work in Operations at the NYC Department of Education and am slowly trying to wrap my head around everything that is involed in the world of education policy.
-I graduated from Columbia University in 2015, studying chemical engineering and political science.
+I am a health policy staffer and former Urban Fellow interested in urban planning,  development, local government, South Asian political engagement, and exploring how to promote equity and access in NYC.
+I graduated from Columbia University studying chemical engineering and political science.
+To me, the intersection of these fields is international development and public health, which is why I spent time in Costa Rica and Ghana during my studies on building development projects.

-I like writing about past field projects and the things I'm experieincing at Ed -- but am also interested in conversations surrounding development, social change, and specific policies/challenges affecting communities in NYC.
+I like writing about past field projects and the things I'm experieincing at City Hall -- but am also interested in conversations surrounding development, social change, and specific policies/challenges affecting communities in NYC.

+Check out my work with Rikers here: http://rikersdebateproject.org/